ethereum/remix-project/docs/index.rst

 ====================

-Remix is an IDE for the smart contract programming language Solidity and has as integrated debugger and testing environment.
+Remix is an IDE for the smart contract programming language Solidity and has an integrated debugger and testing environment.

 An up to date online version is accessible at `remix.ethereum.org <http://remix.ethereum.org>`_